Kartikey-Singh-Gahlot/Gaming-Arena/README.md

 # Gaming Arena

-Gaming Arena is a web-based project that features four interactive games developed using HTML, CSS, and JavaScript.
-It is collaboratively built by four friends, showcasing unique gameplay experiences in each game.
+Gaming Arena is a web-based project that brings an one and all platform for fun mini games.

 # Games Included:

+1. Guessing the Card Game

+   Test your luck by guessing the card that will be  drwan randomly

+2. Bubble Guessing Game

+   Pop the right bubbles based on the hints given to score points.

-1. Tossing Coin Game
+3. Tossing Coin Game

    A simple yet engaging game where you toss a virtual coin and get random outcomes: Heads or Tails.

-2. Guessing the Card Game

-   Test your luck by guessing the card that will be drawn from a shuffled deck.

-3. Bubble Guessing Game

-   Pop the right bubbles based on the hints given to score points.

-4. Guessing the Number Game**
+4. Guessing the Number Game

    Try to guess the randomly generated number within a specified range to win.

 # Technologies Used: